Frequently Asked Questions

 If we don’t answer your questions here please feel free to get in touch at hello@starlingcio.org.uk

-• At Starling, we want to make sure that what we offer works for everyone - so it’s important for you to know what our groups are like and the kinds of young people that attend our sessions.
+At Starling, we want to make sure that what we offer works for you - so it’s important for you to know what our groups are like and the kinds of young people that attend our sessions.

-We offer creative workshops for neurodivergent (ND) young people, aged 10-25, who may or may not have a formal diagnosis.
+We offer wellbeing workshops for neurodivergent (ND) young people, aged 10-17, who may or may not have a formal diagnosis.
 The majority of our young people attend or have attended mainstream school.

 Our participants relate to these experiences: